seattlemuses/seattlemuses.github.io/_posts/2012-08-20-stitching-a-new-life-in-seattle.md

 ![](/assets/20000101-img_4816-australia-2012.jpg "Mansoureh")

 Regardless of the many challenges of her daily life, Mansoureh looks radiant.
 The life she is rebuilding in the US is safer than it used to be in Iran.
 Before moving to Seattle, Mansoureh had to flee to Turkey, where she waited for 3 years before obtaining a refugee status and permission to migrate to the US.
 In Seattle she has the opportunity to start over with a peaceful and safe life she aspired to for so long.
-Mansoureh is now free to practice her Christian faith without fear of persecution[[2]](#_ftn2).
+Mansoureh is now free to practice her Christian faith without fear of persecution [2].
 She is determined to succeed.
 She speaks about her passion for working with her hands and creating anything artistic, which she has always loved since a child.
 Hopefully through Muses, Mansoureh will be soon able to exercise her passion of sewing, while also helping designers further their ambitions by providing them with seamstress services.

 ![](/assets/mansoureh-collage.jpg "Mansoureh ")